-Your research proposal and supporting documentation submission deadline is based on our academic cycle listed below.
-Please submit your packet electronically to your CCaTS program education specialist.
+Your research proposal will be developed in CTSC 5010: Clinical Research Protocol Development with a deadline based on the academic cycle listed below.
 Early submission of your proposal is encouraged.
 Your research proposal will then be reviewed by the CCaTS Postdoctoral Programs Committee for approval.

 Please include these items in your proposal packet:

 - The proposal.
 Research proposals, which should follow the research proposal format, must be approved by both the CCaTS Postdoctoral Programs Committee and Mayo Graduate School.
 To assist reviewers in evaluating your proposal, you are encouraged to construct your specific aims in a way that clearly defines the two or three publications that will result from the proposal.

 - Mentoring agreement.
 The agreement form, Detailed Agreement — Expectations for the CCaTS Scholar Mentoring Relationship, must be completed.